 Final Fit & Cementation - Because of the comprehensive planning up front, the final visit is relatively short and predicable.
 We will try on the porcelain veneers and check them for fit, shape and color.
 The dentist will make any minor adjustments if needed before permanently bonding the porcelain veneers to the teeth.

 After Care - Porcelain veneers require some special care.
 Your dentist will review instructions with you and show you how to floss and brush the dental veneers.
 Routine dental cleanings and examinations are important to ensure long term health and proper fit.
 Porcelain veneers are highly stain resistant and will look bright for years to come.

 How much do porcelain veneers cost?

 The cost of veneers depends on several things including the health and condition of your teeth, the number of veneers you need and the type of veneer we select.
-Dr. Brown will evaluate your smile and make the recommendation that is best for you.
+We will evaluate your smile and make the recommendation that is best for you.
 We will review all treatment costs before you make your final decision.